Skip to main content

 Our MVP inserts one barrier at a time.
 Production engines batch multiple transitions into a single API call and split barriers across pass gaps for better GPU pipelining.

-UE5 batches transitions via FRDGBarrierBatchBegin/FRDGBarrierBatchEnd — multiple resource transitions coalesced into one API call.
+UE5 batches multiple resource transitions into a single API call rather than issuing one barrier per resource.
 Split barriers place the “begin” transition as early as possible and the “end” just before the resource is needed, giving the GPU time to pipeline the transition.

-Diminishing returns on desktop — modern drivers hide barrier latency internally.
-Biggest wins on expensive layout transitions (depth → shader-read) and console GPUs with more exposed pipeline control.
+Diminishing returns on desktop.
+Modern drivers hide barrier latency internally.
+Biggest wins on expensive layout transitions (depth to shader-read) and console GPUs with more exposed pipeline control.
 Add last, and only if profiling shows barrier stalls.

 #